 One of the focal areas in expanding the technological innovations area is the patented rotor blade extension process for existing wind turbines.
 Based on the successful development for a 1 MW wind turbine, additional promising turbine types will be adapted in the future.
-Based on the conversion of now five 1.3 MW wind turbines in Portugal, the remaining 21 of 26 approved turbines are to be equipped with rotor blade extensions over the course of the year.
+Meanwhile, ten of the 26 1.3 MW wind turbines in Portugal approved for conversion have been equipped with rotor blade extensions.
 Moreover, market research and feasibility studies support the development of rotor blade extensions for additional turbine types.
 However, it is becoming increasingly difficult to equip new turbines with extended rotor blades in Germany because of regulatory height limits that apply to many locations and concerns of the financing banks.